 Trust Law.It may be necessary to disclose certain provisions of the trust document or to include excerpts from the trust in the Certificate of Trust.
 The trustee will need to make this determination based on the trustee powers being exercised, the type of transaction involved or the information required by the party that requested a Certificate of Trust.
 Consult an attorney for guidance on what to disclose in a Certification of Trust and related documents during

-trust administration.In some circumstances, it may be necessary to record the Certification of Trust with the county recorder, such as when the trust holds title to real property.A good resource on what should be in a Certification of Trust document is Section 1013 of the Uniform Trust Code.
+trust administration.A good resource on what should be in a Certification of Trust document is Section 1013 of the Uniform Trust Code.
 Information on the Uniform Trust Code is available on the Uniform Law Commission website.
 You may also wish to review the relevant state statutes or sections of the applicable state trust code to find the requirements for a Certification of Trust.